MalitoCh4n/Marica-Jukebox/README.md

 ## Migrating to v5...

 Music-Bot has not been migrating to Discord Player v5!
-It's on the way, feel free to add a star to this repository to show your support.
-In the meantime, you should use **[discord-music-bot](https://github.com/Androz2091/discord-music-bot)**.
+It's on the way!
 Please do not spam issues here as it should have probably been resolved in the new repo.
 Thanks.

 A complete code to download for a music bot.
 Using a module (discord-player) 🎧

 Looking for a code for a music bot ?
 This fully open source code is made for your project !

-If you need help with this project, to get support faster you can join the help server by just clicking [here](https://discord.gg/5cGSYV8ZZj).
+If you need help with this project, to get support faster you can join the help server by just clicking [here](https://discord.gg/hMJFxeKKJV).

 ### ⚡ Installation